mozartsharp/PlaySharp.Loader/README.md

 Note: You don't need to translate the champions.js file, also do not include champions.js in the translation pull request unless the champions are named different (e.g in Korean, Japanese etc..)

-Please make use of Atom, Sublime, Notepad or the default inline GitHub browser editor.
+Please make use of Atom, Sublime, Notepad++ or the default inline GitHub browser editor to keep the right encoding.